chrisalbon/mlai/content/python/pandas_list_unique_values_in_column.md

 Title: List Unique Values In A Pandas Column
 Slug: pandas_list_unique_values_in_column
 Summary: List Unique Values In A Pandas Column
 Date: 2016-05-01 12:00
 Category: Python
 Tags: Data Wrangling
 Authors: Chris Albon

 Special thanks to Bob Haffner for pointing out a better way of doing it.

-Want to learn more?
-I recommend these Python books: [Python for Data Analysis](http://amzn.to/2ljV9wY), [Python Data Science Handbook](http://amzn.to/2m0mgMB), and [Introduction to Machine Learning with Python](http://amzn.to/2mjYiwK).

 ## Preliminaries